bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_numerical.md

 ### Newton-Raphson Method for Maximum Likelihood Estimation

 We consider the Newton-Raphson method for the MLE, where it is used to numerically calculate the parameter value at which the derivative of the log-likelihood function is zero.
-Thus, we will be dealing with both the first and the second derivative of the log-likelihood function.
+Thus, we will be dealing with both the first and the second derivatives of the log-likelihood function.
 The iterative MLE for the parameter vector $\theta$ is
 \begin{equation}
 \theta_{m+1}=\theta_m-\\left(\frac{\partial^2 \ln p(\mathbf{x};\theta)}{\partial\theta^2}\Bigg|_{\theta=\theta_m}\\right)^{-1}\frac{\partial \ln p(\mathbf{x};\theta)}{\partial\theta}\Bigg|_{\theta=\theta_m}.
 \end{equation}